ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 > the previous piece.
 The maximum size of a block of composite storage
 > is the size of the largest address space or register.

+Then replace the sentence:

 > Typically, the size of a composite storage is the same as that of
 > the object it describes.

+With:

+> Typically, the size of a composite storage is at least as large as
+> the object it describes.

+Then after:

-If the composite storage is smaller than the
+> If the composite storage is smaller than the object, the remaining
-> object, the remaining bits of the object are treated as undefined.
+> bits of the object are treated as undefined.
 >
 > In the process of fetching a value from a composite location, the consumer
 > may need to fetch and assemble bits from more than one piece.